pig-dot-dev/pig-python/README.md

 - `screenshot() -> bytes`: Capture screenshot (BMP format)
 - `width -> int`: Get VM width (1024)
 - `height -> int`: Get VM height (768)

+### Scripting
+- `cmd(command: str, close_after: bool = False)`: Sends a workflow to the VM to open a cmd terminal and input a command.
+Close_after to close the terminal after running the script.
+Otherwise the terminal window will remain open.
+- `powershell(command: str, close_after: bool = False)`: Sends a workflow to the VM to open a powershell terminal and input a command.
+Close_after to close the window after running the script.
+Otherwise the powershell window will remain open.

 #### Control Management
 - `yield_control()`: Transfer control to human operator.
 This makes all future interactions error until a button is clicked in the UI to grant control back to the agent.